Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Materials and Methods

-In this study, we consider $F : \mathbb{Z}^2 \rightarrow \mathbb{R}$ as a discrete function and $k: \Omega_r \rightarrow \mathbb{R}$ as a discrete filter size where $\Omega_r = [-r, r]^2 \cap \mathbb{Z}^2$ \cite{yu_multi_scale_2015}.
-Our proposed architecture employs a dilation rate of $l=2$, effectively skipping one data point along each dimension.
-This facilitates the capture of an expanded range of data with computational requirements comparable to those of conventional CNNs, thereby expediting the detection of salient features.
-Following each CNN layer, the rectified linear unit (ReLU) activation function is used to address the vanishing gradient problem.
-Subsequently, two fully connected networks are deployed, comprising 256 and 128 neural units, respectively, followed by a flatten layer.
-To prevent overfitting, a dropout layer with a rate of 0.5 is incorporated into the final layer of this network.
+In this study, we consider $F : \mathbb{Z}^2 \rightarrow \mathbb{R}$ as a discrete function and $k: \Omega_r \rightarrow \mathbb{R}$ as a discrete filter size, where $\Omega_r = [-r, r]^2 \cap \mathbb{Z}^2$ \cite{yu_multi_scale_2015}.
+The proposed architecture employs a dilation rate of $l=2$, effectively skipping one data point along each of the three dimensions.
+This helps capture a long range of data with computational requirements comparable to those of conventional CNNs, thereby expediting the detection of salient features.
+Following each CNN layer, the rectified linear unit (ReLU) activation function was used to address the vanishing gradient problem.
+Subsequently, two fully connected networks were deployed, comprising 256 and 128 neural units, respectively, followed by a flatten layer.
+To prevent overfitting, a dropout layer with a rate of 0.5 was incorporated into the final layer of this network.

 \paragraph{Spatio-Temporal-Temporal Long Retention Network (S2TLR)}